-We featured a video preview of Reflections of Tohoku as our 2021 Festival’s special presentation.
+We premiered Reflections of Tohoku as our 2021 Festival’s short documentary film.

 The 54th annual Northern California Cherry Blossom Festival will commemorate the 10 year anniversary of the Tohoku Earthquake with our 2021 Festival theme, Kizuna – Strength through Bonds of Community and Friendship.
 We embarked on a socially distanced documentary project over the past several months to memorialize the Tohoku Earthquake.
 We invited special guests from our Festival, our Japanese American community in the Bay Area, and Japan to share their firsthand experiences upon this event, and how they came together with the spirit of Kizuna to help the Tohoku region in the aftermath.

 The Tohoku Earthquake took place on March 11, 2011, and as our Festival occurs every April, our 2011 Festival Committee members mobilized our efforts into fundraising a month after this natural disaster.
 Our Committees also partnered with other Japanese American organizations and corporate sponsors to raise awareness and funds.
 The Queen Program held a moment of silence and remembrance, and signified respect by asking 2010 Princess and Tomodachi Award recipient, Corey Fujioka, to offer a dozen white roses to the Queen’s Fujiyasu Kimono display during the 2011 Program.
 Many of our members offered resources beyond the Festival, even traveled to Tohoku many times to volunteer on site.

 We are grateful to long-term Festival Committee member, Benh Nakajo for sharing his reflections and sentiments from ten years ago.
 He describes his personal experience upon the Tohoku Earthquake and how our Festival community worked together to raise funds for the Tohoku region’s recovery.

 March 11, 2011